kapilhadoltikar/Easy_Banking/README.md

-this is a backend for Easy Banking web application this is created using springboot.
+Backend for Easy Banking web application created using springboot.
 ( Work in Progress )